lachlan-waugh/6441/slides/content/week02.md

 ---

 ### class notes
-Our tutorial is scheduled to do the lecture notes for the ???? lecture of week ????
+our tutorial is scheduled to do the lecture notes for the wednesday lecture of week 4

 ---